yuchiu/Slack-Clone/readme.md

 ### DataBases

 - postgres needs to be setup first
-- configuration for database is store in server/src/config/index.js
+- configuration for database with sequelize is in server/src/config/sequelizeConfig.ts
 - PostgreSQL client also need to be install globally

   ```npm